survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 };
 ```

-In this case, we report for every identifier found.
+In this case, you report for every identifier found.
 In practice, you’ll likely want to do something more complex than this, but this is a good starting point.

 Next, you need to execute `npm link` within `eslint-plugin-custom` to make your plugin visible to your system. `npm link` allows you to consume a development version of a library you are developing.
 To reverse the link, you can execute `npm unlink` when you feel like it.

 T> If you want to do something serious, you should point to your plugin through *package.json*.

-We need to alter our project configuration to make it find the plugin and the rule within.
+You need to alter our project configuration to make it find the plugin and the rule within.

 **.eslintrc**